 The San Francisco Foundation

-Blackwell currently serves on the board of the San Francisco Bay Area Super Bowl 50 Legacy Fund, on the advisory council for Berkeley’s College of Environmental Design, and as an advisor for Google Impact Challenge: Bay Area.
-He previously served on the boards of California Redevelopment Association, Urban Habitat Program, LeaderSpring, SPUR and Leadership Excellence.
-He holds a Master’s degree in City Planning from UC Berkeley and a Bachelor’s degree in Urban Studies from Morehouse College.
+Mr. Blackwell currently serves on the board of the Independent Sector, Northern California Grantmakers, SPUR, the Bridgespan Group, the dean’s advisory council for Berkeley’s College of Environmental Design, and the community advisory council of the San Francisco Federal Reserve.
+He previously served on the boards of the California Redevelopment Association, Urban Habitat Program, LeaderSpring, and Leadership Excellence.
+He is a visiting professor in the department of City and Regional Planning at UC Berkeley and the Co-Chair of CASA.
+He holds a master’s degree in city planning from UC Berkeley and a bachelor’s degree in urban studies from Morehouse College.